 After identifying and measuring packet drops, it’s crucial to address and troubleshoot the underlying issues to ensure network performance and reliability.
 Here’s a structured approach to fixing and reducing network packet drops:

-1. Troubleshoot Packet Drops
+1. How to Troubleshoot Packet Drops

 Simply measuring packet drops is not enough; troubleshooting is essential to address the root causes.
 Even a small amount of packet drops can indicate significant issues.
 Start by using a comprehensive network monitoring tool, such as Obkio, to collect detailed data and diagnose problems.
 Key steps include: